g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

 | C6      | S2   | CE6-2  | LDP         | ge-0/0/5, ge-0/0/8  | 600, 601 | R8, R7 |
 | C6      | S3   | CE6-3  | LDP         | ge-0/0/6            | 600, 601 | R6     |

-First, let's configure the Customer 5 VPLS, the Kompella VPLS.
-This time we don't need to configure anything on the backbone, the VPLS will use the l2vpn family to exchange the information.
+Let's start by configuring the VPLS for Customer 5 using the Kompella draft.
+This time we don't need to touch the backbone configuration; the VPLS will use the l2vpn BGP family to exchange information.

-Another detail that we have here, in each connection we have two VLANs, to mantain two different broadcast domain, let's made a VPLS in VLAN-AWARE mode that separate each broadcast domain of the VPLS.
-Let's go.
+Another detail to note: on each connection, we have two VLANs to maintain two separate broadcast domains.
+We'll configure the VPLS in VLAN-AWARE mode to keep these broadcast domains isolated within the VPLS.
+Let's get to it.

-Starting on R2, the configuration is:
+Starting on R2, here is the configuration:
 ```
 set interfaces ge-0/0/8 description to-CE5-4
 set interfaces ge-0/0/8 flexible-vlan-tagging